Super Bowl XXIV

+Retrospectively, Super Bowl XXIV is considered one of the worst Super Bowls of all time, due to its one-sidedness and the Bronco's struggles.
+The game's broadcast on CBS marked a low for Super Bowl viewership at around 73.85 million viewers, becoming the lowest Super Bowl audience since 1969's Super Bowl III.

 Background

+Host selection process

 NFL owners voted to award Super Bowl XXIV to New Orleans, Louisiana on March 14, 1985, during their March 10–15, 1985 meetings held in Phoenix.
 This would be a record seventh time that New Orleans hosted the Super Bowl.
 Tulane Stadium was the site of Super Bowls IV, VI, and IX; while the Louisiana Superdome previously hosted XII, XV, and XX.

 Originally, the selection was to be voted on during the May 23–25, 1984 meetings.
 However, after balloting for XXI took more than two hours, voting for XXIV was rescheduled to the following year.
 Twelve cities were part of the bidding process, which was scheduled to award two Super Bowls (XXIII and XXIV).
 The bidding cities included: Anaheim, Detroit, Houston, Jacksonville, Miami, Minneapolis, New Orleans, Philadelphia, San Francisco, Seattle, Tampa, and Tempe.
 New Orleans entered as the favorite.